Hot springs & Public baths 温泉 Dive into Japanese baths!

 AT THE SOURCES OF JAPANESE CIVILIZATION

 The history of onsen is preceded by many myths and legends, where the thermal springs had their own kami, the deities of Japan.
 It is assumed that the first inhabitants of Japan settled around thermal springs, as the salt content of which attracted game.
 Onsen became be a source of Japanese civilization.
 According to the Nihon shoki (Chronicles of Japan, written in 720), the first thermal spring would have been created in 631 in the prefecture of Hyogo: the Arima Onsen.
 The thermal spring of Dogo Onsen, in Matsuyama, is also among the oldest.
 She even inspired the film Spirited Away, by Hayao Miyazaki.

 From the Kamakura era (1185-1333), onsen, until then places of worship of kami, began to be used for therapeutic purposes.
 Buddhist monks, such as Ippen (1239-1289), use them for their religious practice, helping them generalize the use of thermal springs among the Japanese.
 During the Sengoku era of the warring provinces (1450-1573), the lords also appreciated their relaxing benefits between battles.

 FROM THERMALISM TO TOURISM

-At the time of Edo (1603-1868), spa establishments were created around onsen, welcoming and accommodating Japanese people wishing to receive cures for different ailments.
+At the time of Edo period (1603-1868), spa establishments were created around onsen, welcoming and accommodating Japanese people wishing to receive cures for different ailments.
 These onsens were quick to welcome tourists for short stays of one or two nights, as is still the case today.
 Onsen then becomes a cultural practice rooted in Japanese life and today makes visitors from overseas very happy.